 - SNMP is not set up on the device.
 There should be a configuration line such as “snmp-server community public RO” that will enable the SNMP daemon.

 - The SNMP community string configured in LogicMonitor is not correct for the device.
-To configure this, please refer to Defining Properties and Authentication Credentials.
+To configure this, please refer to Defining Authentication Credentials.

 - The device may have an entry in the snmp-server configuration which restricts the IP addresses that it will respond to.
 For example, an snmp-server configuration line in the form “snmp-server community public RO 2” would inclusively restrict SNMP responses to addresses included in access-list 2.
 In this case, the IP address of the Collector would have to be permitted by adding it to access-list 2.